Lindsey-R/psy8712-final/README.md

 ### Project Reproduce
 To reproduce the current R project, one first download the "GRE IVY.sav" file from the above link and put it in the "data" folder.
-The "R" folder contains five R files.
+\n The "R" folder contains five R files.
 * Data Clean.R